PremKumarAK47/CoreJava/README.md

 ## Lambda expression in java

 Lambda expressions are a feature introduced in Java 8 that allow you to write more concise and expressive code.
 A lambda expression is a small piece of code that can be treated as a function and passed around as an argument to other methods.

+Lambda expressions are typically used with functional interfaces, which are interfaces that have exactly one abstract method.
+The syntax for a lambda expression is: